 At the same time there was also almost a sense that it would be wasteful not to pursue a career in architecture given the time invested in it and skills developed.
-'I study architecture because I love it, I work in architecture because I love it, I'll have invested half a decade in studying architecture so I better be damn good at it!' claimed a 2011 Graduate in the 2012 survey.
+'I study architecture because I love it, I'll have invested half a decade in studying architecture so I better be damn good at it!' claimed a 2011 Graduate in the 2012 survey.
+A 2015 graduate said 'I wouldn't want to do anything else - this is the profession I wanted to be in since I was a child, and I wouldn't have it any other way'.
 A 2013 Graduate stated 'both my placement and my university have instilled a passion for architecture.
 It is all I want to do, no matter what hurdle comes my way I will be an architect'.
 Other participants also mentioned the length of time taken to compete the training as a real commitment.